JasperFx/lamar/docs/guide/ioc/diagnostics/index.md

 ## Programmatic Diagnostics

-The older, programmatic usages of Lamar diagnostics are described in other sections:
+The older, programmatic usages of Lamar diagnostics are described in other sections.

-<[TableOfContents]>